 On April 6, Lévis left Brest aboard the frigate Sauvage.

 Later in April, Hawke was reinforced off Brest by additional ships under Rear-Admiral Francis Holburne.
-But these precautions were taken too late, all French reinforcements destined for America had now left the harbour.
-Yet Hawke, made many valuable prizes before returning to Great Britain in May, leaving Holburne to cruise before Brest.
+But these precautions were taken too late.
+All French reinforcements destined for America had now left the harbour.
+Yet Hawke, took many valuable prizes before returning to Great Britain in May, leaving Holburne to cruise before Brest.

 Montcalm's voyage was a rough one.
 The season was very early for such a hard voyage.
 Weather was good until Monday April 12.
 However, from this date till Saturday April 17, the fleet encountered rough weather with a gale that lasted 90 hours.
 Then, from April 27 to May 4, it had to sail through fog among icebergs.

-In May, Holburne was joined off Brest by Vice-Admiral Edward Boscawen who assumed command of the united fleet of 18 ships of the line, 6 50-gun ships and 2 frigates.
+In May, Vice-Admiral Edward Boscawen joined Holburne off Brest and assumed command of the united fleet of 18 ships of the line, 6 50-gun ships and 2 frigates.
 This demonstration induced the remaining French ships at Brest to keep within the harbour.

 On May 11, the Licorne lay at anchor in the Saint-Laurent some 40 km downstream from Québec, stopped by ice from proceeding farther.
 Montcalm made his way to the town by land.

 On May 13, Montcalm arrived at Québec and soon after learned with great satisfaction that the other ships were safe in the river below.

 On May 22, Montcalm left Québec for Montréal.